vjekob/al-objid/README.md

 ask you to synchronize the object IDs.
 You can run the synchronization manuually at any time, for example to free any object IDs that are no longer in use.
 * Secured communication.
 While no meaningful information is exposed (object IDs, ranges, app id)
+* Authorization and deauthorization of AL apps.
+When an app is authorized, then all requests to the back end are authorized through a secret key.
+Key is assigned per app, and is stored in the `.objidauth` file in the root of the AL app.
+Authorization helps secure the content accessed from the back end, because every request made for an authorized app must include the authorization key.
+This makes it very difficult for malicious individuals to hijack your app data cached in the back end.

 ## Configuring your own back end